 Rural Research Fellowship

-The United WE Rural Research Fellowship is a new competitive, interdisciplinary program designed to support scholars and practitioners whose work advances understanding of the most pressing issues facing rural American communities.
-The Fellowship aims to generate original research that can inform U.S. policymakers and community leaders, leading to nonpartisan policy solutions that improve economic opportunity and quality of life in rural America, with a particular focus on Kansas and western Missouri.
+The United WE Rural Research Fellowship is a new, competitive, interdisciplinary program designed to support scholars and practitioners whose work advances understanding of the most pressing issues facing rural American communities.
+The Fellowship aims to generate original research that informs policymakers and community leaders, leading to nonpartisan policy solutions that improve economic opportunity and quality of life in rural America.

 A $20,000 award to support the development and completion of their project (e.g., supplemental salary, research expenses, travel, etc.).